dribdat/dribdat/ABOUT.md

 Easiest of all is to sign up for an upcoming [hackathon](http://hack.opendata.ch/), and try dribdat out as a participant.
 You can also visit the project's home page for instructions on how to quickly deploy it on your own server and set up your own events.

 dribdat is a responsive Web application written using the Flask framework for Python and Bootstrap.
 It runs on all major operating systems and databases.
-Looking forward to your contribution!
+Take it for a spin!

 ### Links / contacts